A survey undertaken by Selco Builders Warehouse has revealed tradespeople are happier and earn more than university graduates.

 It should then come as no surprise that as tradespeople earn sooner and have fewer debts to pay, they also boast a comfortable savings pot.
 The general public, in contrast, has, on average, just £600 in their savings account.

 It’s clear that a career in the trades has its financial benefits, but is there anything else that may sway people?

 As well as the financial side of things, the survey also uncovered that life as a tradesperson could help you reach milestones sooner.

 Leaving home to live independently is a goal for many young adults across the UK.
 Selco’s survey found that that dream becomes a reality over a year earlier for tradespeople.
 Leaving home at 23, the rest of the UK doesn’t take that leap until they’re 24.5.

 The next step is usually homeownership, but many tradies take it even further.
 Owning their own property three years earlier than the rest of the population isn’t enough for tradespeople, as 1 in 6 will also own more than one property at one time.

 Many tradespeople can renovate at least some of their property themselves, considering their expertise.
-As a result, they’ll save hundreds, if not thousands of pounds and can invest that money in more property, their business, or added to their savings pot.
+As a result, they’ll save hundreds, if not thousands, of pounds and can invest that money in more property, their business, or add to their savings pot.